-For those unused to Sydney roads, particularly visitors in Australia for a short period of time, or new arrivals, the Sydney Metroad system is an easy, convenient guide for driving into, out of, crossing, or bypassing, the city's central business district, or more specifically what some visitors may call "downtown Sydney."
+For those planning to drive while in Sydney, particularly visitors in Australia for a short period of time, or new arrivals, the Sydney Motorway system is an easy, convenient guide for driving into, out of, crossing, or bypassing, the city's central business district, or more specifically what some visitors may call "downtown Sydney."

-Knowing where Metroads end, begin and passes through (if you need to leave one Metroad and join another, or need to exit to find a local address) can simplify driving in Sydney by watching out for, and following, the clearly marked Metroad signage along the way.
+Knowing where Motorways end, begin and pass through (if you need to leave one Motorway and join another, or need to exit to find a local address) can simplify driving in Sydney by watching out for, and following, the clearly marked Motorway signage along the way.

-As an example, if you wanted to travel north to south, or south to north, through the city centre, you'd need to simply follow the M1 sign.
+If you want to travel north to south, or south to north, through the city center, you'd simply follow the M1 sign.

-If traveling from, say, Waterfall in the south, M1 would take you through Princes Highway, Acacia Rd, President Ave, The Grand Parade, General Holmes Dr, Southern Cross Dr, Eastern Distributor, Cahill Expressway, Sydney Harbour Tunnel, Warringah Freeway, Gore Hill Freeway and onto the Pacific Highway at Wahroonga.
+If traveling from, say, Waterfall in the south, M1 would take you through Princes Highway, Acacia Road, President Avenue, the Grand Parade, General Holmes Drive, Southern Cross Drive, Eastern Distributor, Cahill Expressway, Sydney Harbour Tunnel, Warringah Freeway, Gore Hill Freeway, and onto the Pacific Highway at Wahroonga.